 I danced around Ken’s site for quite some time when I needed Get & Transform (Power Query) help.
 It wasn’t until I decided to get back to basics and sit down with his “M is For Data Monkey” that I finally saw the light.
 I probably tweet @kpuls more than anyone on Twitter each time I have an “Ah-Ha!” moment in G&T.

 I listened to some podcasts with Rob, read some articles and finally sat down with his book “Power Pivot and Power BI“.
-Each tiny bit of content made me fall in love with his demeanor more and more but it was this one comment that got me hook, line and sinker – “Some people can see the future while others need it explained it to them.”
+Each tiny bit of content made me fall in love with his demeanor more and more but it was this one comment that got me hook, line and sinker – “Some people can see the next big thing while others need it explained it to them.”
 SOLD.
 100% Sold.

 Constantly trying to push the boundaries of Excel’s speed limitations Charles provides a very high level of analysis of what’s going on under Excels’ engine.
 I’m just as lost as the next person sometimes but I greatly appreciate his contributions to the community.